-How might we design a system that would help improve the communication system in healthcare, and allow nurses deliver a better professional nursing practice?
-How can we integrate paperwork into our system, so that we can avoid data duplication?
+How might we design a system that would help improve the communication system in healthcare, and allow nurses to deliver a better professional nursing practice?
+How might we also integrate paperwork into our system, so that we can avoid data duplication?

-This is where CARE+ comes in, a comprehensive note taking and task management app, designed to improve the information delivery and communication system of healthcare today.
+CARE+ is a comprehensive note taking and task management app, designed to improve the information delivery and communication system of healthcare today.

 The app allows management to assign real-time tasks, so nurses to focus on their task at hand and always be where they’re needed the most.

-In addition to note-taking, an integrated medical guide would help nurses to prepare for point-of-care situations.
+In addition to note-taking, an integrated medical guide would help prepare nurses for point-of-care situations.

 This new system eliminates duplication and enables nurses to focus on their primary duty to ensure safe, competent and ethical nursing care.